Systems Security Foundations for Agentic Computing: Conclusion

 \section{Conclusion}

 Information security and cryptography are classic fields with several well investigated principles and techniques.
-Provable defenses generally work by having an invariant called the {\it security assumption} (e.g., in case of system security {\it a trusted computed base (TCB)} that the attacker cannot tamper with, and in case of cryptography, the hardness of a mathematical problem, such as factoring or discrete log).
+Provable defenses generally work by having an invariant called the {\it security assumption}.
+For example, in case of system security a TCB that the attacker cannot tamper with, and in case of cryptography, the hardness of a mathematical problem, such as factoring or discrete log.
 In the context of AI-agents it is unclear what the security assumption could be.
 Without precise security assumptions, it is very challenging to build provable defenses.
 Another important principle in the systems security approach is to have programmable and deterministic guardrails at different layers of abstraction (separate instructions/data at the lowest level, perform least privilege access control at the system call/tool level and monitor/enforce information flows at the program/agent level).

-Applying the above-mentioned principle in the context of AI agents is challenging because the layers of abstractions for agentic systems are not clear.
-Traditional security principles and techniques are applicable and can thwart some attacks on agentic systems, but some attacks require us to solve new problems.
-However, new problems that emerge while applying traditional security principles and techniques to agentic systems provides an exciting agenda for the research community.
+Applying the above-mentioned principle to AI agents is challenging because the abstraction layers in agentic systems are not yet well defined.
+Traditional security principles and techniques still apply and can thwart many attacks on agentic systems, but some attack classes expose genuinely new problems that require new solutions.
+Encouragingly, these emerging challenges create a compelling research agenda for the community.